mark-torres10/personal_website/_self_education/2025-11-10-modern-day-two-generals-analogy.md

 - Alice doesn't know whether Bob actually got her message, so she isn't sure he'll show up.

 #### 5. Desire for Further Confirmation:
-- To be extra sure, Alice could send, "Did you get my 'got it'?"—and Bob could reply again.
+- To be extra sure, Alice could send, "Did you get my 'got it'?" and Bob could reply again.
 - But now, it's back to Step 4: what if that message or acknowledgment is lost?
 The chain never ends; either side could always be waiting for another confirmation.

 ### Key Points of the Analogy